Skip to main content Skip to search Skip to main navigation

 Hello everyone!

 I knew this post would take a lot of time, but I didn’t realize just how much!
 Despite that, I think it was worth it.
-Read through the entire post—it’s packed with insights.
+I encourage you to read through the entire post —it’s packed with insights.

 Nowadays, data is often called the "new gold."
-Everyone is building, editing, and analyzing databases, tracking cookies and behaviors.
-My goal here wasn’t to follow trends, but simply to see what insights could be drawn from decades of Optimist championship results (archived data) that I could still find.
+Everyone is building, editing, and analyzing databases, tracking cookies and user behavior.
+My goal wasn’t to follow trends, but simply to explore what insights could be drawn from decades of archived Optimist championship results that were still available.

-On the Optimist.hu website, there’s a table of Optimist champions from 1974 onward, recording the top three youth and junior positions each year.
+On the Optimist.hu website, there’s a table of Optimist champions from 1974 onward, recording the top three youth and junior finishers each year.
 It’s an excellent collection, initially based on a special issue of Vitorlázás Magazin.
 Since the early 2000s, I’ve been updating the results myself.
-However, to answer the questions I had in mind, this data was insufficient because I needed the complete rankings.
+However, to answer the questions I had in mind, this data was insufficient as I needed the complete rankings.

-So, my first step was to head to the Association, where I found the championship results from 1986 onward.
+So my first step was to visit the Association, where I found the championship results from 1986 onward.
 These were all on paper, so I spent a few hours digitizing them.
 The most thorough approach would have involved OCR scanning, but I didn’t go that far.

 • Changes in participation numbers